weecology/DeepForest/docs/getting_started.md

 The recall is the proportion of ground truth which have a true positive match with a prediction based on the intersection-over-union threshold, this threshold is default 0.4 and can be chaned in model.evaluate(iou_threshold=<>)

 ```
-results["recall"]
+results["box_recall"]
 0.738
 ```

-The precision is the proportion of predicted boxes which overlap a ground truth box.
+The regression box precision is the proportion of predicted boxes which overlap a ground truth box.

 ```
-results["precision"]
+results["box_precision"]
 0.428
 ```

+In a multi-class problem, there

 ## Loading saved models for prediction